 Instrumentation (each version has a full score )

-Version B: as above, but string parts edited for one-player-per-part and a piano part doubling only the strings
+as above, but string parts edited for one-player-per-part and a piano part (doubles the strings – without piano the strings are overwhelmed by the winds in louder passages)